ga4gh/vrs/docs/source/appendices/future_plans.rst

 **Implementation guidance**

-* The Haplotype location (as specified by the location_id) may refer to a subsequence of the reference sequence, such as a subsequence of an entire chromosome.
+* The Haplotype location (as specified by the location_id) MAY refer to a subsequence of the reference sequence, such as a subsequence of an entire chromosome.
 * All Alleles in a Haplotype MUST be defined on the same reference